Knee Strengthening Exercises for Knee Pain

 Importance of Post-Exercise Stretching

 Post-exercise stretching is crucial after knee strengthening exercises for knee pain.
 Stretching helps ease muscle tension, enhances flexibility, and supports the recovery process, reducing the chance of injury or stiffness.
-Especially for seniors and those managing knee pain, post-exercise stretching is vital to maintain mobility.
+Especially for knee strengthening exercises for seniors and those managing knee pain, post-exercise stretching is vital to maintain mobility.

 • Quadricep Stretch: This stretch releases tension in the front thigh, promoting balanced knee support.